-Shape Corp. will evaluate its suppliers quarterly according to a 100-point Supplier Rating System described in this Section.
-The subsections below, will be managed by Shape Corp's Purchasing Department, and will be based on feedback from Shape's Program Managers, Quality Engineers, Buyers, Material Planners, and other associates as needed.
+Shape Corp. will evaluate its suppliers monthly according to a 100-point Supplier Rating System.
+The subsections below will be managed by Shape Corp's Purchasing Department and will be based on feedback from Shape's Program Managers, Quality Engineers, Buyers, Material Planners, and other associates as needed.
 The rating system is published monthly in the Plex portal for review.

-The objectives of Shape Corp.'s Supplier Rating System are to provide our suppliers with formal feedback on their overall performance to our expectations, identify and prioritize supplier development needsas well as serve as a key element of our strategic sourcing process.
+The objectives of Shape Corp.'s Supplier Rating System are to provide our suppliers with formal feedback on their overall performance to our expectations, identify and prioritize supplier development needs as well as serve as a key element of our strategic sourcing process.